-Extreme Campus Controller offers a new platform model.
-The VE6120H for Microsoft Hyper-V offers elasticity with support for small, medium, and large deployments:
+VE6120H for Microsoft Hyper-V offers elasticity with support for small, medium, and large deployments:

-- Uses the same licensing procedure as the VE6120. - Is entitled per the 30324/30326 activation keys.

-- Accepts the same capacity keys as the hardware model E2120. - Supported on Windows Server 16 (minimal support).
+- Uses the same licensing procedure as the VE6120. - Is entitled per the 30324/30326 activation keys. - Accepts the same capacity keys as other models. - Supported on Windows Server 16 (minimal support).
 The lowest supported VMBUS is version 3.0.